-Put simply, feedback is a system that may be crucial for proper communication.
-It is a reaction or response of a receiver that reaches the sender so he can understand how his message or action was interpreted.
+Simply speaking, feedback is a system that is crucial for proper communication.
+It is the receiver’s reaction or response that reaches the sender so he can understand how his message or action was interpreted.
 If this is the first time you have come across this word, let us provide an example.
-Remember when you were a child and you wanted to get something really badly so you decided to tidy up your room months after your parents asked you to?
-Your mum saying “what a wonderful job, honey!” after she sees how clean the whole apartment is, that is feedback.
-A response to your action.
+Remember when you were a child and wanted to get something badly, so you decided to tidy up your room months after your parents asked you to do?
+Your mum was saying “what a wonderful job, honey!”” after she sees how clean the whole apartment is, that is feedback.
+It means a response to your action.
 It made you get what you wanted, but how can feedback influence the entire company?
 You want that answer, we know.
-But you need to learn how to give a feedback properly first.
+But it would be best to learn how to give feedback first correctly.

 Complimenting someone sounds easy, but how can you criticise your worker without discouraging him?
 Here are some tips that we have been working on and found essential:

-- Be specific – that is something we find extremely hard to achieve.
-You can easily be too vague and not say what you want as you don’t want to hurt someone’s feelings or be too direct, hurting them anyway.
-Try to connect what you want to say with some positive information, say for example “you are so smart, I would love to hear what you have to say on our meetings!” instead of “you don’t talk to people”.
+Be specific – that is something we find challenging to achieve.
+You can easily be too vague and not say what you want as you don’t want to hurt someone’s feelings or be direct, hurting them anyway.
+Try to connect what you want to say with positive information, for example, “You are so smart, I would love to hear what you have to say in our meetings!” instead of “You don’t talk to people.”

-Another thing we need to learn about feedback is that it is not a monologue.
-Making feedback a conversation is thought to be the most effective way in which to improve the way our company works.
-That is why it is so important to know how to receive feedback properly is so important.
+Be communicative – feedback is that it is not a monologue.
+A conversation is the most effective way to improve how our company works.
+That is why knowing how to receive feedback properly is so important.

-Now you should be ready to put feedback into practice and finally understand its purpose.
+Now, you should be ready to put feedback into practice and finally understand its purpose.
 Communicating openly and honestly creates that unique bond between people.
 It works the same way when it comes to colleagues.
-Once you find friends in your workplace, you go there more willingly, work more efficiently and, the most important thing, become more productive.
+Once you find friends in your workplace, you go there more willingly, work more efficiently, and, the most crucial thing, become more productive.